-ACCOMMODATIONS FOR STUDENTS WITH DISABILITIES This section has been revised.
-See addendum 5.
+ACCOMMODATIONS FOR STUDENTS WITH DISABILITIES

-Fortis College is an Equal Opportunity Educational institution and does not discriminate in the recruitment and admission of students with respect to race, color, creed, sex, age, handicap, disability, national origin, or any other legally protected characteristics.
+Fortis College is an Equal Opportunity Educational institution and does not discriminate in the recruitment and admission of students with respect to race, color, creed, sex, age, handicap, disability, national origin, or any other legally protected characteristic.
 Applicants, prospective, or current students with disabilities who require academic adjustments and/or auxiliary aids in connection with the admissions process, the admissions test and/or their program of study, should contact the Campus President.
-The Campus President, in consultation with the Vice President of Education at Education Affiliates, Inc., will work with the applicant and/or prospective student to identify reasonable accommodations and academic adjustments necessary to enable him or her to fully participate in the admissions and educational processes.
-Questions about this process may be directed to the Vice President of Education, Karen Ferguson at the contact information listed below.
+The Campus President, in consultation with the Vice President of Education at Education Affiliates, Inc., will work with the applicant and/or prospective student to identify reasonable accommodations/adjustments necessary to enable him or her to fully participate in the admissions and educational processes.
+Questions about this process may be directed to the Vice President of Education, at egoodman@edaff.com or 443-678-2143 (voice)/410-633-1844 (fax).

-If a student wishes to file a complaint regarding any disability discrimination, the student should notify the Vice President of Education at Education Affiliates, Inc. A student is not required to make an informal resolution attempt.
-A hearing will be scheduled within five business days of the notification.
-However, at the discretion of the Institution, the complaint process may be delayed or extended for good cause.
-Good cause includes, but is not limited to, the unavailability of witnesses or the need for language assistance.
-At the hearing, the student has the right to present additional relevant evidence and bring witnesses, if desired, to support his or her position.
+If a student wishes to file a complaint regarding any disability discrimination, the student should notify the Vice President of Education at Education Affiliates, Inc. in writing within ten days of the alleged discriminatory act.
+A hearing will be scheduled within five business days of the notification at which time the student has the right to present further evidence and bring witnesses, if desired, to support his or her position.